dgallitelli/Hacking-TPT/README.md

 Many security experts are arguing about Mirai's longevity, some even saying to "*let it die by itself*".
 Even if Mirai were to disappear in the next months, up to 53 unique strands of Mirai have been found *in the wild* just in the two months following the source code release, each with different improvements, from changing the targeted port exploiting other infection vectors to using Domain Generation Algorithm (DGA) to evade domain blacklisting.

 Since IoT devices will only grow in the coming years, IoT security is something to pay close attention to.
+Some possible solutions for preventing attacks are strengthening IoT password security and removing WAN access on IoT devices, in order to make botnet expansion significantly more difficult, even if they are not always feasible.
+Another idea is increasing network capacity (having greater capacity than is really needed), which provides redundancy in case of a DDoS.

 ----------